 Fig. 1. (a) Multiple mapping functions.
 Given a single view, the mapping from image features to pose is inherently one-to-many.
 Mutually exclusive regions in state space can correspond to overlapping regions in feature space.
 This ambiguity can be resolved by learning several mapping functions from the feature space to different regions of the state space. (b) Feature extraction.
 The features are obtained from matching costs (Hausdorff fractions) of shape templates to the edge map.
-These costs are used for creating the basis function vector φ^{HD} .
+These costs are used for creating the basis function vector $\phi^{HD}$ .

-e.g. using hierarchical search [18] or hashing techniques [14].
-The main problem in this approach, however, is the very large number of templates required to represent the pose space.
-The number of templates depends on the range of possible motion and required accuracy, and can be in the order of hundreds of thousands of templates [14].
-Only a fraction of the templates is searched for each query image, however all templates need to be stored.
+Discriminative methods follow a different approach by trying to learn a mapping from image features directly to the 3D pose.
+A straightforward way to do this is to generate a database of images from a 3D model and use efficient search to find the best match [15,18].
+The number of templates required to represent the pose space depends on the range of possible motion and required accuracy, and can be in the order of hundreds of thousands of templates.
+Only a fraction of them is searched for each query image, however all templates need to be stored.

-The method for hand pose estimation from a single image by Rosales et al. addressed some of these issues [13].
+The method for hand pose estimation from a single image by Rosales et al. addressed some of these issues [14].
 Image features were directly mapped to likely hand poses using a set of specialized mappings.
 A 3D model was projected into the image in these hypothesized poses and evaluated using an image based cost function.
 The features used were low-dimensional vectors of silhouette shape moments, which are often not discriminative enough for precise pose estimation.

-Agarwal and Triggs proposed a method for selecting relevant features using RVM regression [1].
-The used image features were shape-contexts [4] of silhouette points.
-Pose estimation was formulated as a one-to-one mapping from the feature space to pose space.
+Agarwal and Triggs proposed a method for selecting relevant features using RVM regression [1,4].
+The image features were shape-contexts descriptors of silhouette points and pose estimation was formulated as a one-to-one mapping from the feature space to pose space.
 This mapping required about 10% of the training examples.
 The method was further extended to include dynamic information by joint regression with respect to two variables, the feature vector and a predicted state obtained with a dynamic model [2].

-There are two concerns with this approach.
-Firstly, features from a single view, such as silhouettes, are often not powerful enough to solve the pose ambiguity problem.
-The mapping from silhouette features to state space is inherently one-to-many, as similar features can be generated by regions in the parameter space that are far apart, see figure 1(a).
-Hence it is important to maintain multiple hypotheses over time.
-The second concern is that shape-context features have been shown to be sensitive to background clutter [20] and hence a relatively clean silhouette is needed as input.
-In this paper we propose the use of robust measures that are based on edge-based template matching.
-Edge-based matching has been used in a number of pose estimation and tracking algorithms [8, 12, 18, 23].
+The mapping from silhouette features to state space is inherently one-to-many,